icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Miscellaneous

+  * [BinShare.net](https://binshare.net) - Create & share code or binaries.
+Avaliable to share as an beautiful image e.g. for Twitter / Facebook post or as a link e.g for chats or forums.
   * [Blynk](https://blynk.io) — A SaaS with API to control, build & evaluate IoT devices.
 Free Developer Plan with 5 devices,Free Cloud & data storage.
 Mobile Apps also available.
   * [Bricks Note Calculator](https://free.getbricks.app/) - a note-taking app (PWA) with a powerful built-in multiline calculator.
   * [Carbon.now.sh](https://carbon.now.sh) - create and share code snippet in an aesthetic screenshot-like image format.
 Usually used to aesthetically share/show-off code snippet on Twitter or blog posts.